-A problem is that whereas on some criteria there has been a clear north-south gradient in western Europe (in the ages to which young people continue to reside with their parents, for example) (see lvacovou and Berthoud, 2001), on other criteria such as labour market regulation there are differences among the southern countries (Spain and Portugal, for example) and also among the central-west countries (UK and Germany, for instance).
+A problem is that whereas on some criteria there has been a clear north-south gradient in western Europe (in the ages to which young people continue to reside with their parents, for example) (see Ivacovou and Berthoud, 2001), on other criteria such as labour market regulation there are differences among the southern countries (Spain and Portugal, for example) and also among the central-west countries (UK and Germany, for instance).
 So are there a limited number of types of European societies, or does each country possess a unique and distinctive combination of features?
 Are the ex-communist countries becoming a single additional type, or are they becoming a further set of European societies each with its own distinctive mix of characteristics?
 Or are different ex-communist countries developing into different types of (originally) west European societies?
-Youth research could have begun addressing these questions in the early 1990s, but the opportunity has not been lost forever - it is still there, and the origins to tackle these questions.
+Youth research could have begun addressing these questions in the early 1990s, but the opportunity has not been lost forever - it is still there, and the research community now has the organisation, the methods, and the concepts and theories to tackle these questions.